I’ve visited Split three times, and each trip reveals something new about this coastal Croatian city.

 Conclusion

-Split combines Roman ruins, fresh Mediterranean food, island access, and local culture into one compact city.
-You can spend mornings exploring ancient palace rooms, afternoons cooling off at rocky beaches, and evenings eating dinner at family-run restaurants where the menu changes based on what the fishermen brought in that day.
+You can spend mornings exploring ancient palace rooms, afternoons at rocky beaches, and evenings at family-run restaurants where the menu changes based on the daily catch.

 Frequently Asked Questions